iamaziz/TermChat/README.md

 # TermChat
 From the terminal, say what to run, AI will type the command in terminal and run it.
+(WIP..)

 <!--